Best Thermal Scopes for 200 Yards

 Features

-Even in complete darkness, this thermal scope can capture sharp, clear images at great distances with better resolution, sensitivity, and smooth gradations.
+Third on our list is the ATN Thor 4 which even in complete darkness can capture sharp, clear images at great distances with better resolution, sensitivity, and smooth gradations.

 Has a ballistic calculator that can help you figure out exact ballistics for experienced long-range shots, as well as an internal range finder that can tell you how far away the target is.